 Jessica Sinarski, LPCMH is a highly sought-after therapist, speaker, and change-maker.
 Weaving user-friendly brain science into everything she does, Jessica ignites both passion and know-how in audiences.
 Extensive post-graduate training and 15+ years as a clinician and educator led her to create the resource and training platform BraveBrains.
 She partners with school districts and child welfare agencies around the world to unlock resilience in children and adults alike.

 Jessica makes social emotional learning (SEL) practical, equipping parents and professionals with deeply trauma-informed tools.
 She is the author of the award-winning Riley the Brave series, Your Magic Backpack series, Your Amazing Brain, and Light Up the Learning Brain.
 She also shares her expertise as a contributor to magazines, blogs, and podcasts.
 Jessica lives in Pennsylvania with her husband and three busy boys.

-The weight of stress and trauma can have a lasting impact on students and staff!
+The weight of stress and trauma can have a lasting impact.
 Take some time to dig into your metaphorical backpack and set aside the “books” you’re not meant to carry.
-Participants will practice concrete resilience-building strategies to lighten the load.
+Participants will practice concrete resilience-boosting strategies to help lighten the load for students and coworkers.
 Bring the experience back to your school community with adaptations for all ages!

 Move beyond dry data and learn how to harness the science that is transforming the world of education!
 Popular author Jessica Sinarski will show you how to integrate this brain-building power into the classroom and beyond.
 Her user-friendly methods for teaching how the brain works—and why it matters!—are eye-opening, engaging, and valuable for students and staff alike.